lz-nsc/blog-en/source/_posts/Golang-Heap.md

 }
 ```

-`down` function will return a boolean value to indicate whether the position of target node has changed in previous process.
+`down` function will return a boolean value to indicate whether the position of target node has been changed in previous process.
 If not, it means that it might need to move up.

 For example: